If you're a regular reader of my blog, you'll know that I love combat boots. Especially waterproof ones!

 So far, I have had no issues with water coming into my boots from the soles.
 These are amazingly sealed shut, which you can see by looking at them closely.

 The outsole has great tread and grips well on all terrain.
 I've never slipped on any wet ground.
 Still, as I mentioned previously, I do prefer wearing my -25 degrees Celcius-proof winter boots on icy and/or snowy days!
+That's because Taos' Crave boots don't have good traction on ice.

 In terms of thermal insulation, the natural and faux leather do keep feet from getting too cold.
 As I said earlier, I can wear these boots until the dire cold sweeps over Canada.